CGS C.D. Howe: Service history

 During summer months, C.D.
 Howe made an annual voyage to the Eastern Arctic.
 During winter months, C.D.
 Howe performed icebreaking operations in the Gulf of St. Lawrence.
 The vessel was also used to train Canadian Coast Guard College cadets.
 The ship's annual voyage to the Eastern Arctic consisted of resupplying northern settlements, activating navigation aids in the north and providing medical and dental services to remote communities.
 C.D.
 Howe carried personnel from the Departments of Natural Resources and Northern Affairs along with members of the Royal Canadian Mounted Police while performing its duties.
 The annual trip would take the vessel to northern Labrador, along the south and east coasts of Baffin Island and stopping at Ellesmere Island.
 C.D.
 Howe operated as a hospital ship, carrying two doctors, two dentists and two nurses while travelling through the Arctic.
-The ship stopped at remote Aboriginal communities and provided medical services to the inhabitants, while also screening them for signs of tuberculosis.
-This was at times, performed against the will of the inhabitants, with the vessel forcibly removing those Aboriginals who were considered by the medical professionals aboard to need further care.
+The ship stopped at remote Aboriginal communities and provided medical services to the inhabitants, while also screening them for signs of tuberculosis (TB).
+This was so prevalent that government administrators called the vessel the Shakespeare ship for the gallows-humour pun "TB or not TB".

+Examinations and treatments were at times performed against the will of the inhabitants, with the vessel forcibly removing those Aboriginals who were considered by the medical professionals aboard to need further care.
 The forcible removal of some of those patients, sometimes without warning to family members, caused distress among the remote populations, causing some to flee the sight of the ship upon its arrival in Aboriginal communities.
 As part of Canada's attempt to assert sovereignty over its Arctic territory, C.D.
 Howe, along with the icebreaker CGS D'Iberville, relocated Inuit that had been removed from their settlement at Port Harrison to new communities at Resolute and Grise Fiord in August and September 1953.
 In 1962, C.D.
 Howe, along with the rest of the Department of Transport's maritime fleet, was transferred to the newly created Canadian Coast Guard and the vessel was given the new prefix CCGS.